Questions about

 - Read the specific policy you violated.
 Meta cites the exact rule.

 - Click "Request Review" to submit an appeal.
-For partial blocks (1–3 days), the restriction may simply expire — appealing is optional but recommended.

 - While appealing, stop sending the type of message that triggered the restriction.
 Continuing the same behaviour during an appeal almost always results in escalation.